PKUCATers/graduation-guide/resources.md

 * Digital Scholarship in the Humanities (ssci)
     * Andrea Nini; An authorship analysis of the Jack the Ripper letters, Digital Scholarship in the Humanities, Volume 33, Issue 3, 1 September 2018, Pages 621–636
     * Liangping Wu; The Web as Corpus: Theory and Practice.
 Maristella Gatto., Digital Scholarship in the Humanities, Volume 30, Issue 4, 1 December 2015, Pages 611–614
+* The Translator (ssci)
+    * Invisible terminology, visible translations: the New Penguin Freud translations and the case against standardized terminology.
+[DOI](https://doi.org/10.1080/13556509.2018.1503525)
+* Target.
+International Journal of Translation Studies (ssci)
+    * Measuring the difficulty of text translation: The combination of text-focused and translator-oriented approaches.
+[DOI](https://www.benjamins.com/catalog/target.18036.zhe)
+* Babel.
+International Journal of Translation (ssci)
+    * A data-driven collection of peer-reviewed journal articles during 2000–2017 [DOI](https://doi.org/10.1075/babel.00051.akb)
+* Perspectives.
+Studies in Translation Theory and Practice
+    * Intersections: audiovisual translation at the crossroads of disciplines.
+[DOI](https://doi.org/10.1080/0907676X.2018.1557715)

 毕业论文：

 * ProQuest
+    * Managing Terminology for Translation Using Translation Environment Tools: Towards a Definition of Best Practices.
+University of Ottawa.
+PhD in Translation Studies

 图书：